MarkusR1805/ollama-chatbot/readme.md

 # Ollama-ChatBot with Ollama LLM-Models
-## You need an internet connection to use this programme.
+## You need an internet connection to use this App.
 Without an internet connection you will receive an error message!

 Install